Persiaran Surian

-Persiaran Surian is a driveway (highway) in Petaling Jaya, Selangor, Malaysia.
-The driveway connects from Kota Damansara to Mutiara Damansara.
-This driveway is maintained by the Petaling Jaya City Council or Majlis Bandaraya Petaling Jaya (MBPJ) and Mutiara Rini Sdn Bhd.
-During weekends and public holidays, the driveway becomes a main popular route to Mutiara Damansara town centre such as The Curve, IPC Shopping Centre, IKEA and Cathay Cineleisure.
+Persiaran Surian is a major road and driveway (highway) in Petaling Jaya, Selangor, Malaysia.
+The driveway runs from Kota Damansara to Mutiara Damansara.
+It is maintained by the Petaling Jaya City Council (MBPJ) and Mutiara Rini Sdn Bhd.
+On weekends and public holidays, the driveway becomes a popular route to the Mutiara Damansara town centre where many retail and entertainment centres are located, such as The Curve, IPC Shopping Centre, IKEA Damansara and Cathay Cineleisure.

-There is an elevated MRT Kajang line running through Persiaran Surian which are Kota Damansara, Surian and Mutiara Damansara.